Skip to content

 • Adds site metadata with publisher domain, page URL, site.ref from the Referer header, and site.publisher from the domain

-• Injects synthetic ID in the user object
+• Injects EC ID in the user object

 • Forwards user consent string and sets the GDPR flag based on geo and consent presence